Latte Tags

 {/foreach}

-Depending on the returned values, it displays eg:
+Depending on the returned values, it prints, for example:

 <input type="checkbox">